php-dev-br/laravel-doc-pt-br/hashing.md

     namespace App\Http\Controllers;

+    use Hash;
+    use App\User;
     use Illuminate\Http\Request;
-    use Illuminate\Support\Facades\Hash;
     use App\Http\Controllers\Controller;

-    class UpdatePasswordController extends Controller
+    class UserController extends Controller
     {
         /**
          * Update the password for the user.
          *
          * @param  Request  $request
+         * @param  int  $id
          * @return Response
          */
-        public function update(Request $request)
+        public function updatePassword(Request $request, $id)
         {
+            $user = User::findOrFail($id);

             // Validate the new password length...

-            $request->user()->fill([
+            $user->fill([
                 'password' => Hash::make($request->newPassword)
             ])->save();
         }
     }

+Alternatively, you may also use the global `bcrypt` helper function:

+    bcrypt('plain-text');

 #### Verifying A Password Against A Hash

 The `check` method allows you to verify that a given plain-text string corresponds to a given hash.
-However, if you are using the `LoginController` [included with Laravel](authentication.md), you will probably not need to use this directly, as this controller automatically calls this method:
+However, if you are using the `AuthController` [included with Laravel](authentication.md), you will probably not need to use this directly, as the included authentication controller automatically calls this method:

     if (Hash::check('plain-text', $hashedPassword)) {
         // The passwords match...